 Wisdom, understanding and fulfilling destiny are represented in the Teaching Buddha statue.
-The Buddha holds both hands at chest level and the thumb and index fingers are shaped to make a circle.
-The palm of the right hand faces inwards and the left hand has its palm facing out.
+The Buddha holds the right hand positioned at shoulder level with the tips of the thumb and index finger touching and forming a circle.
+The palm of the right hand faces inwards and the left hand has its palm facing up to receive, and may be positioned near the lap.
 The Teaching Buddha represents the life of Buddha after his enlightenment when he gave his first sermon.
 He gave this sermon to a small group of disciples, disciples who had previously belittled the Buddha.
 The Teaching Buddha statue is perfect for someone who is studying or focusing on their spirituality.

 Protection Buddha sits with his right hand raised and facing outwards.
 This hand pose symbolises a shield.
 The pose can also represent a second meaning of overcoming fear.
 Normally, the Protection Buddha is sitting or standing with the left hand either extended out or the palm in the lap.
 Protection Buddha means courage and offers protection from fear, delusion and anger.